ckergal/BLIMP/README.md

 Based on the [Basenji](https://github.com/calico/basenji) tool suite, we propose two prediciton models of canine gene expression (related to canFam3 and canFam4) and an easy way to perform *in silico* saturated mutagenesis.

-Specifying genes of interest (max size = 1024 bp) and tissues of interest (among those composing prediciton models), you can obtain  predicitons impact of all possible mutations on gene expression.
+Specifying genomic regions of interest (max size = 1024 bp) and tissues of interest (among those composing prediciton models), you can obtain predicitons impact of all possible mutations on gene expression.

 ## Data requirement